-Minimum application requirements and prerequisites:
+Minimum application requirements

 - You must have a bachelor’s degree completed from an accredited institution by June 1 prior to the Summer II start of the OTD program.